-Class A Parity Percentage
+Parity Percentage

-In this offering memorandum, the Class A parity percentage refers to the ratio (expressed as a percentage) of the value of the assets in the trust estate, less unpaid accrued interest (other than Class B Note Interest Shortfall, if any) and fees with respect to all our notes, to the principal amount of all our Class A notes outstanding.
+In this offering memorandum, (a) the parity percentage refers to the ratio (expressed as a percentage) of the value of the assets in the trust estate, less accrued unpaid interest and fees with respect to all our notes, to the principal amount of all our Class A notes and subordinate Class B notes outstanding and (b) the Class A parity percentage refers to the ratio (expressed as a percentage) of the value of the assets in the trust estate, less unpaid accrued interest (other than Class B Note Interest Shortfall, if any) and fees with respect to all our notes, to the principal amount of all our Class A notes outstanding.

-Based on information relating to the portfolio of student loans as of the statistical cut-off date, and after giving effect to all deposits and distributions described under "USE OF PROCEEDS" (including for avoidance of doubt, the deposit to the escrow account and excluding the refunded bonds), on the closing date we expect the Class A parity percentage to be approximately 104.3%.
+Based on information relating to the portfolio of student loans as of the statistical cut-off date, and after giving effect to all deposits and distributions described under "USE OF PROCEEDS" (including for avoidance of doubt, the deposit to the escrow account and excluding the refunded bonds), on the closing date we expect the parity percentage to be approximately 96.96% and the Class A parity percentage to be approximately 103.28%.

-For purposes of this calculation, the value of the assets in the trust estate are calculated as the sum of (i) 100% of the unpaid principal amount of the pledged student loans, plus any accrued but unpaid interest thereon, (ii) the amount of cash held in any pledged accounts maintained under the indenture (excluding any amounts held in the escrow account) and (iii) with respect to the investment of pledged funds pursuant to an investment contract, the bid price of the applicable shares as reported by the related investment company.
+For purposes of these calculations, the value of the assets in the trust estate are calculated as the sum of (i) 100% of the unpaid principal amount of the pledged student loans, plus any accrued but unpaid interest thereon, (ii) the amount of cash held in any pledged accounts maintained under the indenture (excluding any amounts held in the escrow account) and (iii) with respect to the investment of pledged funds pursuant to an investment contract, the bid price of the applicable shares as reported by the related investment company.

 The student loans actually pledged under the indenture on the closing date will have characteristics that differ somewhat from the characteristics of the student loans described herein due to payments received on and other changes in these loans that occur during the period from the statistical cut-off date to the closing date.
-These changes could result in the actual Class A parity percentage on the closing date to vary somewhat from the estimated Class A parity percentage set forth above.
-However, we do not expect that the actual Class A parity percentage on the closing date will differ materially from the estimated percentage set forth above.
+These changes could result in the actual parity percentage and Class A parity percentage on the closing date to vary somewhat from the estimated parity percentage and Class A parity percentage set forth above.
+However, we do not expect that the actual parity percentage or Class A parity percentage on the closing date will differ materially from the estimated percentages set forth above.